tomlagier/crypto-dca/README.md

 # crypto-dca
 Server that executes balanced DCA against a portfolio of cryptocurrency

-##
+## Overview
 Distributed as a docker-compose file pulling down an app, a cron job runner, and a DB.
 The app will host the web front-end and handle setting and retrieving settings, as well as enabling or disabling the cron job scheduler.
 The scheduler will execute the job on-time and needs to be extremely crash resistant.
 The database needs to be able to store sensitive credentials securely.
-The DB should never be exposed to the host network.
+The DB contains sensitive information and should be stored securely.

-The front-end needs to collect the following information and store it in a secure manner:

-1. API credentials to Bittrex
-2. Wallet address for local storage of cryptocurrency

-Requirements for chron job:
+##Chron job
+The chron job, once enabled, executes automatic trades based on a variety of criteria, on a set interval.

+###Requirements
-1. Scheduled once per execution cycle
+1. Scheduled once per interval
 2. If the cron job server crashes, when it is restarted it should check the interval and calculate the remaining time from the current time.
 If more than a single interval has passed, it should immediately execute and then schedule the next execution for the difference between the current time and the intended next interval time.

-Procedure:
+###Tech stack
+1. Node script using setTimeout for scheduling
+2. PM2 to keep it alive in container
+3. Alpine docker image as base
+4. ??? for tests
+5. Bittrex node SDK for API requests
+6. Sequelize for ORM
+7. Configured by environment variables in the .env-chron file

+###Procedure
 1. Query Bittrex for the current amount and price of each coin held on Bittrex (/getbalances)
 3. Query market cap data (coinmarketcap) for all interested coins
 2. For each coin: